Sino-Huang/DOTA-2-ban-pick-tool/readme.md

 # DOTA 2 ban pick tool
 > [!WARNING]
-> App not setup: This app is still in development mode
+> The app is in alpha version, which doesn't always have the full features implemented.

 ## Quickstart
 1. you shall have a python 3.10 environment